Fitzroy Systems

 Dr Ian Brown, Managing Director.

-Ian worked for Hyder Consulting from 1997 to 2003, in the design, assessment, strengthening, contract preparation and site supervision of long span, cable-stayed and suspension bridges, including Foyle Bridge, Bishop's Bridge Paddington, Avonmouth Bridge, Hungerford Millennium Bridge, Tamar Bridge, Hammersmith Bridge, and Cleddau (Milford Haven) Bridge.
+Ian previously worked for Hyder Consulting, now Arcadis, from 1997 to 2003, in the design, assessment, strengthening, contract preparation and site supervision of long span, cable-stayed and suspension bridges, including Foyle Bridge, Bishop's Bridge Paddington, Avonmouth Bridge, Hungerford Millennium Bridge, Tamar Bridge, Hammersmith Bridge, and Cleddau (Milford Haven) Bridge.

 Ian is a Member of the British Computer Society.